IHP-GmbH/IHP-Open-DesignLib/docs/source/index.rst

 #.
 All designs, which have passed tests will be submitted for a selection process according to criteria presented below.
 #.
 The time window for evaluation & selection will be around 10 days (it may differ between different shuttles).
 #.
 Selected designs will be processed at IHP pilot line facility (clean room).
 This process takes around 4  to 6 months depending on the technology.
 #.
 IHP, as the owner of the samples, will store it in IHP-OpenSource-SampleHouse.
-In order to promote sustentability and transparency of the results the designer or vitually anyone can rent the sample for joint evaluation for a limited amount of time.
+In order to promote sustainability and transparency of the results the designer or literally anyone can rent the sample for joint evaluation for a limited amount of time.
 The terms and conditions of this procedure are described in this :download:`document <doc/samples.rtf>`
 #.
 The period of joint evaluation by one person/group is limited to 2 years.
 The results obtained during this period should be uploaded to the respective repository under `IHP-Open-DesignLib <https://github.com/IHP-GmbH/IHP-Open-DesignLib>`_ GitHub repository.
 #.
 Depending on the requirements, characterization can be done in scientific collaborations by the open community which may wish to use the designs for development and research projects.